tetrahedronix/essential-script/readme.txt

 == Changelog ==
 = 0.6.1 =
 * Update i18n related po files
-* Remove files and directories no longer needed
+* Remove files and directories no longer necessary
 = 0.6 =
 * Upgrade CodeMirror from 5.30.0 to 5.31.0
 * Move the CodeMirror API in its own namespace